rafwit/dare-nodejs-assesment/README.md

 ### If I would have more time I would:

-1. I would develop cache 🧳 after consuming `INSURANCE API` clients and policie.
-I encounter issues with using etag and I would need more time to develop proper solution
+1. I would develop cache 🧳 after consuming `INSURANCE API` clients and policies.
+I encountered issues with using etag and I would need more time to develop proper solution
 2. I would add more tests 🧪

 #### Thank you and I will appreciate any feedback 🧠 ➡︎ 📈